 The UCLA College of Engineering (as it was known then) was established in 1943 when California Governor Earl Warren signed a bill to provide instruction in engineering at the UCLA campus.
 It welcomed its first students in 1945 and was dedicated as the Henry Samueli School of Engineering and Applied Science in 2000.
-The school ranks among the top 10 engineering schools in public universities nationwide.
+The school ranks among the top 10 engineering schools in public universities nationwide

 UCLA engineering faculty members are active participants in many interdisciplinary research centers.
 The Center for Embedded Networked Sensing (CENS) develops embedded networked sensing systems and applies this revolutionary technology to critical scientific and social applications.
 The Center for Cell Control (CCC) applies advanced engineering techniques and life sciences knowledge to control and understand how the cell works at the most basic level, with the goal of improving human health.
 The Center on Functional Engineered Nano Architectonics (FENA) leverages the latest advances in nanotechnology, molecular electronics, and quantum computing to extend semiconductor technology further into the realm of the nanoscale.
+The newly created Energy Frontier Research Center (EFRC) focuses on the creation and production of nanoscale materials for use in converting solar energy into electricity, electrical energy storage, and capturing and separating greenhouse gases.
 The Western Institute of Nanoelectronics (WIN), among the world's largest joint research programs focusing on spintronics, brings together nearly 30 eminent researchers to explore critically needed innovations in semiconductor technology.
 Finally, the California NanoSystems Institute (CNSI)-a joint endeavor with UC Santa Barbara-develops the information, biomedical, and manufacturing technologies of the twenty-first century.